SunpreetSChahal/VideoGameSales/README.md

 ...and more.

 I aimed to present:
-- the most popular platforms and fluctuation of games sales over the years.
+- the most popular platforms
+- fluctuation of games sales over the years.
 - the most popular genres per region.
 - the most popular games per region.